adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #16 Joined the Google UX Class!
 Started it yesterday to be able to build a better UI for the app.

 #17 In the first week.
 Of the first class.
 There are a total of 7-classes.

+#18 Power supply died in computer (desktop).
+Bought a new one and waiting for it to be delivered.